micmejia/bible-dump/AMPC/Mark/Mark 15.md

-For he was aware that it was [[^c]because they were prompted] by envy that the chief priests had delivered Him up.
+For he was aware that it was [because they were prompted] by envy that the chief priests had delivered Him up.